 This is not a coincidence to observe.
 It is a gap to close.
-Intentional investment in tribal youth workforce development creates economic opportunity, strengthens energy sovereignty, and keeps talent in communities that need it most.
+Intentional investment in Indigenous youth workforce development creates economic opportunity, strengthens energy sovereignty, and keeps talent in communities that need it most.

 Our program meets young people where they are and builds a pathway from first exposure through career placement.
 Each pillar addresses a different stage of development, and together they create a complete pipeline from awareness to employment.

-Most tribal youth have never seen a solar installation up close or met someone who works in clean energy.
+Most Indigenous youth have never seen a solar installation up close or met someone who works in clean energy.
 Before we can train the next generation, we need to show them what is possible.
 Career awareness programs introduce high school students to the breadth of clean energy careers, from hands-on technical work to project management to policy and leadership roles.

 Classroom sessions covering the full landscape of clean energy careers.
 Solar, wind, battery storage, EV infrastructure, energy management, and the policy roles that shape it all.